-HOT LINES - 7 DAYS A WEEK, 24 HOURS A DAY Student Support Services ТВА Building 100, Room 107 580-250-5535 We offer counseling services which prepare our students for success in their technical programs.
+HOT LINES - 7 DAYS A WEEK, 24 HOURS A DAY Student Support Services TBA Building 100, Room 107 580-250-5535

+We offer counseling services which prepare our students for success in their technical programs.
 A counselor will help you with student orientation, placement counseling, career counseling, academic counseling, motivation, decision making, goal setting, crisis counseling and referrals to other counseling services.

-ACADEMIC CENTER Academic Center Coordinator Building 100, Room 148 580-250-5529 The Academic Center Coordinator can help you with the following: • Learning/Working Style Assessment • Improve study, test taking, and time management skills • Develop a basic skills improvement plan for Math & Reading • Administer the online KeyTrain Test • Provide a quiet setting for homework or studying What is available in the Academic Center: • Computer Lab - 12 computers with internet and laser printer access • Keytrain-Online learning system for basic workplace skills specific to Career Clusters based on WorkKeys Employment System • Kurzweil Educational System
+ACADEMIC CENT ER Academic Center Coordinator Val Mullenix vmullenix@greatplains.edu Building 100, Room 148 580-250-5529

+The Academic Center Coordinator can help you with the following:

+- Learning/Working Style Assessment - Improve study, test taking, and time management skills - · Develop a basic skills improvement plan for Math & Reading - Administer the online KeyTrain Test - Provide a quiet setting for homework or studying

+What is available in the Academic Center:

+- Computer Lab 12 computers with internet and laser printer access - Keytrain-Online learning system for basic workplace skills specific to Career Clusters based on WorkKeys Employment System - Kurzweil Educational System

-C. STUDENT ACTIVITIES
+C. STUDENT ACTIVITIES GPTC:

-- Student officers/representatives, if needed, will be elected to serve for the class.
+- Student officers will be elected to serve for the class.
 Their responsibility will be to hold class meetings and turn in money earned from fund raising activities to the activity account.
-The officers/representatives may be asked to serve on school committees as necessary. - 2.
-Community, social, and recreational activities depend largely upon the wishes of the class.
+The president may be asked to serve on school committees as necessary. - Community, social, and recreational activities depend largely upon the wishes of the class.
 Any school sponsored activity must be approved by the Program Faculty. - 3.
-Students may be members of various student organizations, if approval is granted.
+Students are members of the Oklahoma Society of Radiologic Technologists (OSRT) and if students elect to be members of Health Occupations of America (HOSA).
 In order to enhance professional development, the student is encouraged to become active in these organizations, on the local, state, and national levels.
-The educational student organization or class may meet once a month on campus with a scheduled activity.
-The student organizations may have annual meetings in which there are numerous activities for student participation to promote professional values and life-long learning. - 4.
+The educational student organization or class will meet once a month on campus with a scheduled activity.
+The OSRT and/or HOSA have annual meetings in which there are numerous activities for student participation to promote professional values and life-long learning. - 4.
 Fund Raiser Guidelines (if class votes to participate) - a.
 Primary Goal: All students participate to reap financial benefits. - b.
 Funds will be deposited in the Radiologic Technology Activity Fund Account at GPTC campus, when Fund Raiser is completed on the same day or when students deposit money or turn money into program faculty from fund raisers. - c.
 Students that do not participate in a particular fund raiser are ineligible to participate in activities funded by revenue gained from the fund raiser. - d.
 Students that are absent or unable to participate in fund raisers may participate in activities funded by fund raiser revenue by making a donation of \$5.00 (five dollars) or more, depending on class vote. - e.
-A log may be kept by the officer/representative of the student organization on class participation for each fund raiser and the money raised will be divided among the students who participated.
+A log will be kept by the Secretary/Treasurer of the student organization on class participation for each fund raiser and the money raised will be divided among the students who participated.

 - f.
-The supplies brought by each student for fund raisers will be returned to the student, unless prior arrangements have been made, i.e. signs, tables, drinks, baked goods, candy, garage sale items, decorations, flowers, balloons, Goodyear items, JC Penney Event, Walka-Thon items, car wash items, or any other fund raiser items. - g.
-Fund raising activities are conducted at program faculty discretion, and may be canceled or rescheduled based on class display of teamwork and productivity. - h.
+The supplies brought by each student for fund raisers will be returned to the student, unless prior arrangements have been made, i.e. signs, tables, drinks, baked goods, candy, garage sale items, decorations, flowers, balloons, Goodyear items, JC Penney Event, Walk-a-Thon items, car wash items, or any other fund raiser items. - g.
+Fund raising activities are conducted at Program Director's discretion, and may be canceled or rescheduled based on class display of teamwork and productivity. - h.
 Funds raised in the Rad.
 Tech.
-Activity Account may be used for community service, social activities, and professional educational conferences, meetings, educational software/curriculum, to local, state, or national workshops, clinical appreciation recognition, and graduation supplies.
+Activity Account may be used for community service, social activities, and professional educational conferences to local, state, or national OSRT/HOSA/ARRT Workshops, clinical appreciation recognition, and graduation supplies.